-- 1. the HUD-related portions of program planning - 2. preparing and submitting the Annual Action Plan and application to HUD - 3. preparing and submitting amendments to the Annual Action Plan - 4. setting up the projects in the HUD IDIS system - 5. preparing and submitting all other HUD-required planning documents (Consolidated Plan and any amendments; the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan; the Homeless Continuum of Care Plan and the Homeless Management Information System; the Lead Paint Hazard Reduction Plan; etc.) - 6. working with Regular CDBG Consortium members and Joint Agreement Consortium members to develop new common guidelines, operating procedures and/or best practices that will help clarify consortium processes and facilitate coordination and strong working relationships. - B. The Metropolitan King Council shall have authority and responsibility for all policy matters, including the Consolidated Plan, upon review and recommendation by the JRC. - C. The Metropolitan King County Council shall have authority and responsibility for all fund allocation matters, including approval of the annual CDBG and HOME

-Program Administrative Set-asides and appropriation of all CDBG and HOME Program funds.
+- 1. the HUD-related portions of program planning - 2. preparing and submitting the Annual Action Plan and application to HUD preparing and submitting amendments to the Annual Action Plan - 3. setting up the projects in the HUD IDIS system - 4. preparing and submitting all other HUD-required planning documents (Consolidated Plan and any amendments; the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan; the Homeless Continuum of Care Plan and the Homeless Management Information System; the Lead Paint Hazard Reduction Plan; etc.) - 5. working with Regular CDBG Consortium members and Joint Agreement Consortium members to develop common guidelines, operating procedures and/or best practices that will help clarify consortium processes and facilitate coordination and strong working relationships. - B. The Metropolitan King County Council shall have authority and responsibility for all policy matters, including the Consolidated Plan, upon review and recommendation by the JRC. - C. The Metropolitan King County Council shall have authority and responsibility for all fund allocation matters, including approval of the annual CDBG, ESG and HOME Program Administrative Set-asides and appropriation of all CDBG, ESG and HOME Program funds. - D. The King County Executive, as administrator of the CDBG, ESG and HOME Program, shall have authority and responsibility for all administrative requirements for which the County is responsible to the federal government. - E. The King County Executive shall have authority and responsibility for all fund control and disbursements. - F. The King County Executive shall have the authority and responsibility to staff the JRC and provide liaison between HUD and the Urban County Consortium.
+County Executive staff shall prepare and present to the JRC evaluation reports or recommendations concerning specific proposals or policies, and any other material deemed necessary by the JRC to help it fulfill its powers and duties.

-- D. The King County Executive, as administrator of the CDBG and HOME Program, shall have authority and responsibility for all administrative requirements for which the County is responsible to the federal government. - E. The King County Executive shall have authority and responsibility for all fund control and disbursements. - F. The King County Executive shall have the authority and responsibility to staff the JRC and provide liaison between HUD and the Urban County Consortium.
-County Executive staff shall prepare and present to the JRC evaluation reports or recommendations concerning specific proposals or policies, and any other material deemed necessary by the JRC to help it fulfill its powers and duties. - G. King County Executive staff shall have the authority and responsibility to communicate and consult with the Joint Agreement City on CDBG and HOME Program policy and program matters in a timely manner. - H. King County Executive staff shall provide periodic reports on clients served by jurisdictions in the Housing Stability and Housing Repair programs and on the status of CDBG and HOME Program funded projects and make them available to all participating jurisdictions and the JRC. - I. King County Executive staff shall administer contracts and provide technical assistance and monitoring, both in the development of viable CDBG and HOME Program proposals and in complying with CDBG and HOME Program contractual requirements. - J. King County Executive staff shall have environmental review responsibility for purposes of fulfilling requirements of the National Environmental Policy Act, under which King County may require the local incorporated jurisdiction or contractor to furnish data, information, and assistance for King County's review and assessment of whether preparation of an environmental impact statement is required.
-Additional environmental review costs may be charged directly to individual project activity and will be addressed in the proposed project application. - K. King County Executive staff shall implement City funded capital projects, except City administered projects as noted below.
+- G. King County Executive staff shall have the authority and responsibility to communicate and consult with the Joint Agreement City on CDBG, ESG and HOME Program policy and program matters in a timely manner. - H. King County Executive staff shall provide periodic reports on clients served by jurisdictions in the Housing Stability and Housing Repair programs and on the status of CDBG, ESG and HOME Program funded projects and make them available to all participating jurisdictions and the JRC. - I. King County Executive staff shall administer contracts and provide technical assistance and monitoring, both in the development of viable CDBG, ESG and HOME Program proposals and in complying with CDBG, ESG and HOME Program contractual requirements. - J. King County Executive staff shall have environmental review responsibility for purposes of fulfilling requirements of the National Environmental Policy Act, under which King County may require the local incorporated jurisdiction or contractor to furnish data, information, and assistance for King County's review and assessment of whether preparation of an environmental impact statement is required.
+Additional environmental review costs may be charged directly to individual project activity and will be addressed in the proposed project application. - K. King County Executive staff shall implement City funded capital projects, except City administered projects as noted below. - L. King County, as the official applicant, shall have the authority and responsibility to ensure that any property acquired or assisted with CDBG funds is disposed of or used in accordance with federal regulations.